roselandroche/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

-.map returns a new array that you can then use as you wish. .forEach doesn't return a new array
+.map returns a new array that you can then use as you wish. .forEach doesn't return anything

 2. What is the difference between a function and a method?